Foreigners Exempt from Israeli Tax

 Foreign residents and Israelis are not required to file a yearly tax return to the State of Israel.
 This is because any tax due is taken at the source (the brokerage withholds the correct amount of tax before crediting the payment to the investor’s account).

-At any time, the foreign investor may request from the brokerage a gains report so that he can pay any yearly taxes due in his country of residence.
+Investors may request from the brokerage a gains report so that he can pay any yearly taxes due in his country of residence.
+For example, many investors receive a form in March for the previous calendar year for tax purposes.

 Foreign residents who paid taxes to Israel for dividends, cash or Treasury Bond interest can list that foreign tax paid on their local tax return to receive a foreign tax credit, offsetting their own tax burden.
 The report above will also show taxes taken for dividends and interest.